-- Allergy services are covered only when ordered by a physician. - Allergy sensitivity testing, including skin patch or blood tests such as Rast or Mast; Desensitization and hypo-sensitization (allergy shots given at periodic intervals); Allergy antigen solution.
+- Covered when performed by a licensed provider acting within the scope of their license. - Allergy services are covered only when ordered by a physician. - Allergy services include-sensitivity testing (-including skin patch or blood tests such as Rast or Mast); Desensitization and hypo-sensitization, allergy antigen solution, and allergy shots. (allergy shots given at periodic intervals); Allergy antigen solution.